verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 ## Prerequisites
   * You will need to connect to the Internet to download the Verrazzano images and Verrazzano distribution.
-  * You will need a way to transfer the images and distribution to your private registry.
+  * You will need a way to transfer the images to your private registry and the distribution to the disconnected environment.
   * Your workstation must have at least 20 GB of disk space.
   * You must have the following software installed:
        - [Docker](https://docs.docker.com/get-docker/)